Protecting Supply Chain Workers during COVID-19

-Supplying our Nation with food is an essential task during this pandemic.
-It is also essential that corporations engaged in the production and sale of food take basic steps to protect their workers from the spread of COVID-19.
+Working on a supply chain is an essential task during this pandemic.
+It is also essential that corporations engaged in the supply chain production take basic steps to protect their workers from the spread of COVID-19.
 Some employers are doing things right.
-Unfortunately, many essential workers in the food supply—farmworkers, slaughterhouse workers, warehouse workers, grocery workers, delivery drivers, restaurant workers, and many others—continue to be required to report to work under conditions that directly conflict with CDC guidance and state and local public health orders.
+Unfortunately, many workers in supply chain work —farmworkers, slaughterhouse workers, warehouse workers, grocery workers, delivery drivers, restaurant workers, and many others—continue to be required to report to work under conditions that directly conflict with CDC guidance and state and local public health orders.
 These conditions include failing to restructure the workplace to allow for social distancing at work, failing to encourage sick leave for workers who fall ill, and failing to provide protective equipment or sufficient hand-washing opportunities.

 Under normal circumstances, the federal government and OSHA would be stepping in to enforce workplace safety standards.
 But that isn’t happening now.
 It’s fallen on workers to fight back through our civil justice system, and many have.
-Towards Justice joined by collaborators from Public Justice are proud to represent workers and community members in standing up to employers who are failing to take even the minimum basic steps necessary to minimize the spread of disease:
+Towards Justice joined by collaborators from Public Justice, Make the Road New York and Terrell Marshall are proud to represent workers and community members in standing up to employers who are failing to take even the minimum basic steps necessary to minimize the spread of disease: